oneonestar/COMP2322_Project/README.md

 [ 1241.827805] usbcore: registered new interface driver rtl8812au
 ```

 Now you may plugin your TP-LINK USB dongle.
-Type the command `dmesg` again to verify the dongle is identified by the OS successfully.
+Type the command `dmesg` again to verify that the dongle is identified by the OS successfully.
 ```
 $ dmesg
 [ 3648.998209] usb 1-1.4: new high-speed USB device number 8 using dwc_otg